Tandem kayakers in red boats paddle choppy water near small dark blue ship & rocky, vegetated cliffs in Patagonia.

 Arrival & Departure

-The reverse Patagonia & Chilean Fjords cruise begins in Ushuaia, Argentina (USH) and ends in Puerto Montt, Chile (PMC).
+The 2025-26 northbound Patagonia & Chilean Fjords cruise begins in Ushuaia, Argentina (USH) and ends in Puerto Montt, Chile (PMC).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Plan flights to arrive to Ushuaia ahead of the 3:00pm embarkation on Day 1 of the itinerary.
 Plan flights to depart Puerto Montt no earlier than 12:00pm Noon on disembarkation day.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities